WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-disable-ip-address-logging-in-wordpress-with-paymattic.md

 ## Checking the IP Addresses

-To check the user’s IP address, follow the steps with screenshots below –

 First, go to **Paymattic Dashboard** from the **WordPress Left Sidebar**, click the **Entries** section, and click the **View Details** button of the desired form entry you want to view.